Gaussianization and eigenvalue statistics for random quantum channels (III): Tensor products of quantum channels

 Putting this together, we obtain

 We are now left with evaluating

-This can be done exactly in the same way as in Corollary \ref{cor-entropy}, and one then obtains the desired formula. \end{proof}
+This can be done exactly in the same way as in Corollary \ref {cor-entropy}, and we then obtain the desired formula. \end{pf}

-\begin{remark} Here it is important to remark that the estimate of Propositions \ref{prop:entropy_bicanal} and \ref{prop:entropy_independent} are the same asymptotically.
+\begin{remark} It is important to remark here that the estimate of Propositions \ref{prop:entropy_bicanal} and \ref{prop:entropy_independent} are asymptotically the same.
 This implies that in this scaling, the choice $U_1=\overline{U_2}$ is irrelevant in the construction of counterexamples to the additivity problem.
-However it remains to be checked whether this scaling indeed yields counterexamples with high probability, and this is not clear from our first order asymptotics. \end{remark}
+However, it remains to be checked whether this scaling indeed yields counterexamples with high probability, and this is not clear from our first-order asymptotics. \end{remark}